 In the high school setting, we are seeing more of a need for brain breaks for high school kids than ever before.
 In this article we are covering brain break activities for high school as a way to incorporate movement within the high school setting.
-You’ll also want to refer to our resource on middle school brain breaks for more resources on brain-break ideas for teens and older kids.
+You’ll also want to refer to our resource on middle school brain breaks for more tools on brain-break ideas for teens and older kids.

 Brain breaks for high school

 Brain breaks are a way to incorporate movement into every day tasks.
-This can include heavy work that offers, calming and organizing sensory input.
+This can include heavy work that offers calming and organizing sensory input.
 It can also include a break within a repetitive task, such as learning in the classroom.

 How to incorporate brain breaks into the high school setting